The internet is chock full of interesting things. Case in point, Reddit.

-The original post is about 6 months old and now archived, but at its peak, it had about 1,500 replies (you can read them here – heads up that some of the replies include adult language).
+The original post is older and now archived, but at its peak, it had about 1,500 replies (you can read them here – heads up that some of the replies include adult language).
 Not surprisingly, the responses varied.

 Replies seemed to go into one of a few camps:

 - Not The A-Hole – the writer was under no obligation to switch seats or watch the kids